darchitetto/weBuild/README.md

 * Any time you see a line starting with $ it denotes running the following command in a terminal.

 #### Homebrew
-* If you aren't using Homebrew package manager for OSX... well, you really should be unless you enjoy hand editing your bash profile all of the time.
-If you already use Homebrew then run the following
+* If you aren't using Homebrew package manager for OSX...well, Homebrew is pretty great actually, if you already use Homebrew then run the following
 * $ brew update

 * If you don't use Homebrew already then run the following